 In the state of New York, there are two broad types of custody.
 The first is referred to as physical custody.
 This usually awarded to the parent with whom the child lives.
 The second type of custody is legal custody.
 This may be jointly awarded to both parents or may be selectively awarded to one or the other.
 A parent with no physical custody may still enjoy joint legal custody.
 And a parent without legal custody will still usually enjoy visitation rights with their children.

 Legal custody usually concerns three main categories.
 A parent with legal custody has the full right to approve or veto any decision pertaining to either religion, education or healthcare of the child.
-Even if a parent does not enjoy legal custody, joint or full, they may still be able to petition the court for an injunction if they feel that the decisions being taken by the custodial parent are not in the interests of the child.
+Even if a parent does not enjoy legal custody, joint or full, they may still be able to petition the court for an injunction if they feel that the decisions being taken by the custodial parent are not in the best interests of the child.

 While laws such as Domestic Relations Law 70 do have bearing on the way in which the Family Courts are run, precedential case law forms the majority of the basis of this area of the law in New York State.